POSYDON-code/POSYDON/posydon/unit_tests/README.md

 Function in the module need checks according to their functionality.
 This should coincide with the doc-string of each function. *I suggest to have one class with all the function tests and a test function for each function in the module, which gets tested.* If the functions need variables, you may [use fixtures](#using-fixtures).

 Functions may include prints statements.
-In such cases it is useful to redirect the data stream going there into a variable to be able to validate the output (there is a similar context manager to redirect `stderr`).
-Here an example code:

-    from io import StringIO
-    from contextlib import redirect_stdout
-    ...
+To capture outputs to `stdout` and `stderr` pytest has global defined fixtures `capsys` (and `capsysbinary` for bytes data instead of usual text; addtionally, there are `capfd` and `capfdbinary` to capture the file descriptors `1` and `2`).

+To access the captured content you simply call the `readouterr` function of the fixture.
+It will return a `(out, err)` namedtuple.
+Here an example how to get the stdout content, captured so far:

+    capsys.readouterr().out

+It should be noted, that the call of `readouterr` will clear the buffer, hence if you like to get both `out` and `err` at the same time, you need to store the namedtuple and access the components from the stored version, e.g.

+    captured_output = capsys.readouterr()
+    captured_output.out
+    captured_output.err

+In case you like to access what is captured to far but keep it in the buffer, you'd need to reprint the part you read, e.g.

+    captured_output = capsys.readouterr()
+    captured_output.out
+    print(captured_output.out)

+Using those fixtures as arguments to a function will capture all outputs of that function.
+To exclude some parts from getting its output captured you need to put that into the `disabled` context of the used fixture.
+It should be noted, that only the capturing is disabled, but the fixture object is still available, e.g.

-    with redirect_stdout(StringIO()) as print_out:
+    with capsys.disabled():
-        totest.function_with_print_statements()
-    self.assertEqual("Text of first print statement.\nText of second print statement.\n", print_out.getvalue())
+        print(capsys.readouterr().out)

+will print the collected prints to stdout, at this moment all together (and clears the buffer).

 ##### Check classes

-Each class inside a module should be get its components checked like a module itself. *I suggest to have a test class for each class in the tested module and the test of each class function should get an own test function.* Again, `setUp` and/or `tearDown` functions should be used to ensure that all tests run under the same conditions.
+Each class inside a module should be get its components checked like a module itself. *I suggest to have a test class for each class in the tested module and the test of each class function should get an own test function.* Again, [use fixtures](#using-fixtures) can be used to ensure that all tests run under the same conditions.

 #### Using fixtures